-One of the first symbol-systems they learn is language.
-They learn what the agreed upon symbols to designate meaning are.
-Different cultures have different tacit agreements over not only what some words mean but what should be said and not said, what should be in one category and not another — essentially how their chosen realities are to be divided to make sense.
+One of the first symbol-systems that people learn is language.
+They find out what the agreed upon symbols to designate meaning are.
+Every culture has their own tacit agreements over not only the subtlest meanings of words but what words should be said and not said.
+Essentially, language acts as a tool.
+It is used to divide certain parts of “reality” into categories that make sense.

-Children not only have to learn the codes of language, but they learn, whether consciously or not, many other forms of agreement.
+Children not only have to learn the codes of their language, but they learn, whether consciously or not, many other forms of agreement:

-To account for all that happens in the universe, to even perfectly describe a “a particle of dust,” would take an infinite amount of time.
-Thinking (communicating with ourselves), speaking (communicating with others), using a string of symbols abstracted from the past, will never fully grasp “every breath, every beat of the heart, every neural impulse.”
-(Watts, Alan)
+To account for all that happens in the universe, to even perfectly describe a “a particle of dust,” would take an infinite amount of time (Watts 25).
+Thinking (communicating with oneself), speaking (communicating with others), using a string of symbols abstracted from the past, will never fully grasp “every breath, every beat of the heart, every neural impulse” (Watts 8).

-“Taoism [on the other hand] concerns itself with unconventional knowledge — with knowing life directly, instead of in the abstract, linear terms of representational thinking.”
-(Watts, Alan)
+“Taoism concerns itself with unconventional knowledge — with knowing life directly, instead of in the abstract, linear terms of representational thinking” (Watts 27).

-Conventional thinking isn’t shunned, but rather, is used as a tool and not as the Truth.
-Taoism is based on a hunch, an intuitive state.
+Conventional thinking isn’t shunned, but rather, is used as a tool.
+It’s not seen as the absolute truth.
+Taoism is based on a hunch, on an intuitive state.
 Peripheral vision of the mind.
 Taoists will “feel” a situation and know it, without limiting it.
-While the intellect is trying to box the world into rigid categories, and grasp at the past and future, the Taoist doesn’t cling to their experiences.
-The intellect will exhaust itself in seeking the Tao, in its need to define it.

 Chaung-Tzu once said, “The perfect man employs his mind as a mirror.
 It grasps nothing; it refuses nothing.
 It receives but does not keep.”

-The mind isn’t reduced to idiocy, although those who are conditioned to accept Western systems as true may believe that to be the case.
+A Taoist isn’t reduced to idiocy, although those who are conditioned with Western systems may believe that to be the case.
 The Taoist plays with his innate intelligence, spontaneous and aware.
-Instead of forcing out a solution, she lets go of her mind until stilling into a pure naturalness.
-Then he directly knows the Tao, unconscious of good and bad, moral and immoral, black and white, up and down.
+Instead of forcing a solution, she lets go of her mind until her mind stills into pure naturalness.
+Then he knows the Tao, unconscious of ideas such as good and bad, moral and immoral, black and white, up and down.

-For a Buddhist, to describe “reality” in a fixed, linear manner with symbols, is not to know “reality.”
-To describe it, or the self, as permanent and separate, is to not grasp the changing ineffability of life.
-There is no enduring self that persists, for “the ego exists in an abstract sense alone, being an abstraction from memory, somewhat like the illusory circle of fire made by a whirling torch.”
-(Watts, Alan)
+There is no enduring self that persists, for “the ego exists in an abstract sense alone, being an abstraction from memory, somewhat like the illusory circle of fire made by a whirling torch” (Watts 47).

-There is a watching of sensations, feelings, thoughts, without any purpose or judgement.
-Like a mirror, the mind is “passively active,” purely reflecting what arises and falls away.
 When there is nothing to be grasped, there is no one to grasp it.
-When there is no one to grasp, then there is no division, no subject and object.
+When there is no one to grasp it, then there is no division between subject and object.

 The Buddha did not try to create a philosophical system to satisfy the questions of restless minds.
-He often maintained a “noble silence” about questions dealing with gods and the origins of the universe and absolute reality, because to him, they were irrelevant when understanding the way to liberation from suffering (dukkha).
+He often maintained a noble silence about questions dealing with the creation of the world and existence after death, because to him, they were irrelevant on the path to liberation from dukkha.